janparaniak/add_dns/README.md

 ## Expanding Functionality to Other Accounts

-No code changes are required. **Three steps** are required to add a new account:
+No code changes are needed. **Three steps** are required to add a new account:

 ### 1. **Create the IAM Role in the Target Account:**